Opinionated Fable2 - Architecture & Performance

 }

 No pojo and no modules.
 Pure types and still get the same result as above.
-Can’t ask more.
+Can't ask for more.

 Lenses and Spectacles